 FAQ

-Everyone’s financial circumstances and needs are different, but it’s important to keep in mind that if you refinance federal student loans with a private lender, you may lose access to income-driven repayment plans and federal student loan forgiveness programs, which are not available to those with private loans.
+Everyone’s financial circumstances and needs are different, but it’s important to keep in mind that if you refinance federal student loans with a private lender, you may lose access to income-driven repayment plans and federal student loan forgiveness programs, which aren’t available to those with private loans.
 However, some private lenders may offer hardship assistance and deferments.

 Does refinancing student loans lower monthly payments?